silentdiverchris/Jiminy/README.md

 Feel free to suggest improvements and tweaks that would make it more useful to you but please bear in mind that I'm not attempting to rewrite OneNote.

 ## Screenshots
-Here is a sample of the output that is generated, viewig the project for err, this project.
+Here is a sample of the output that is generated, viewing the project for err, this project.
 I've obscured a few vaguely private/commercial project names.

 ![](Screenshots/Output01.png)